Brexit: Scottish leader seeks UK split

 - Theresa May set to trigger Article 50

-- Move could be made Tuesday
+- Landmark move could be made Tuesday

-London (CNN)The first minister of Scotland, Nicola Sturgeon, said she would seek approval for a new independence referendum for the country next week.
+London (CNN)The First Minister of Scotland, Nicola Sturgeon, said she would lay the groundwork for a split from the UK as the British government prepared to press ahead with the formal process of leaving the European Union.

-Sturgeon said it was clear that the UK was heading for a "hard Brexit" to the detriment of Scotland, and that Scottish voters deserved a choice of remaining in the European Union as part of an independent nation.
+Sturgeon said it was clear that the UK was heading for a "bad deal" on Brexit, and planned to seek the legal authority next week to hold a new independence referendum before Britain leaves the EU.

+Her decision to call for a new vote came as Theresa May, the British Prime Minister, was getting ready to invoke Article 50, which would set the UK on the road to splitting from the EU after two years of divorce talks.

+May could begin the process as early as Tuesday if legislation passes its final hurdles in the UK parliament later Monday.
+But Sturgeon's announcement on Monday and the looming Dutch elections on Wednesday could push the timetable back.

-Her announcement came as the British government prepared to fire the starting gun of leaving the European Union.
+Sturgeon's announcement casts a shadow over the UK government's plan to begin the formal process of leaving the EU, which was thought likely to go ahead this week.

-Both houses of the UK parliament will vote on the EU Withdrawal Bill later.
-If it is passed, the bill would allow Prime Minister Theresa May to invoke Article 50 of the Lisbon Treaty, which governs the relationships between EU member states.
+Later on Monday, both houses of the UK parliament vote on the EU Withdrawal Bill which, gives May permission to invoke Article 50 of the Lisbon Treaty, which governs the relationships between EU member states.

 That would give the UK a two-year window in which to hammer out a divorce deal with the other 27 EU governments.
 The negotiations are expected to be tough, and there is no guarantee that a deal could be reached in the time available.